romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a GitHub Enterprise administrator tasked with enhancing the security of your organization's GitHub account, you're planning to enable and enforce SAML Single Sign-On (SSO).
+Q: As a GitHub Enterprise administrator tasked with enhancing the security of your organization's GitHub account, you're planning to enable and enforce SAML Single Sign-On (SSO).
 What are the correct steps to accomplish this for a single organization?
 <details><summary>Show the answer</summary><p>

 - **Access Organization Settings, click Security, enable SAML SSO, add IdP URL, test the configuration, and opt to enforce SAML SSO upon successful testing**